-Providing an engineering grade measurement of the 3D ground surface is essential in providing a highly accurate terrain correction for our airborne geophysical datasets.
+Airborne LiDAR Surveys provide an engineering-grade measurement of the 3D ground surface.
+This is essential in providing a highly accurate terrain correction for our airborne geophysical datasets.

-Digital terrain models of both the bare earth and vegatetation cover, used for deriving the final gradiometry products, have value beyond airborne survey for seismic planning, infrastructure mapping, environmental assessment.
+Digital terrain models of the bare Earth and vegatetation cover are used to derive the final gradiometry products.
+They also have value beyond airborne surveys for seismic planning, infrastructure mapping, and environmental assessment.

-The resultant LiDAR models have many uses, including:
+The resultant models taken from airborne LiDAR surveys have many uses, including:

-Renewables: It can an also be used to assist city planners and developers in optimising solar photovoltaic systems by determining appropriate rooftop locations and for determining shading losses.
+Renewables: Results from LiDAR surveys can also be used to assist city planners and developers in optimising solar photovoltaic systems by defining appropriate rooftop locations and determining shading losses.

-The accuracy of LiDAR data allows the rugosity (roughness) of the ground surface to be mapped over large areas.
-This has played an important role for the planning of ground surveys (seismic, for example), and in the siting of ground-based infrastructure.
+Access and Infrastructure Planning: The accuracy of LiDAR survey data allows the rugosity (roughness) of the ground surface to be mapped over large areas.
+This has played an important role in the planning of ground surveys (seismic, for example) and in the siting of ground-based infrastructure.

 At Metatek, we specialise in all areas of ground surveying and measurement, one of which is airborne LiDAR surveys.
 If you would like more information, feel free to contact us.